k4kpk/k4kpk.github.io/sota-guides/Springer Mountain (W4G_HC-005).md

 # means: AT&T was marginal in 2017, Verizon failed (year not documented), APRS worked in 2016.
 sms: T,V
 ---
-Trip-specific: Drive to Trailhead & Trail Guide
+Drive to Trailhead & Trail Guide - Springer Mtn
 --------------------------------------------------------
 #### Drive Guide - Springer Mountain from Sassafras Mtn